89-Year-Old Learns About Birds & Bees...

 8) Mexico http://amazon.com.mx/dp/1448620805

 14) Netherlands http://amazon.nl/dp/B003LBSJG2

-(It looks like Amazon's China and United Arab Emirates sites may soon offer CreateSpace books, too.)
+(It looks like Amazon's China, Singapore, Turkey and United Arab Emirates sites may soon offer KDP books, too.)

 So, people in my levels of access for systems administration or as an infrastructure analyst typically have higher accesses than an NSA employee would normally have.
 Normal NSA employees have a combination of clearances called TS, SI, TK and Gamma.
 That's Top Secret, Signals Intelligence, Talent Keyhole and Gamma.
 And they all relate to certain things that are sort of core to the NSA mission.
 As a systems administrator, you get a special clearance called PRIVAC, for Privileged Access, which allows you to be exposed to information of any classification, regardless of what your position actually needs.